Inbibo/adonisfx_docs/docs/maya/sensors.md

   <figcaption><b>Figure 3</b>: AdnSensorRotation used in a human model.</figcaption>
 </figure>

-There are two different methods of creating an AdnSensorRotation, depending if we are applying it to an existing [AdnLocatorRotation](locators) or creating it alongside the sensor.
+There are two different methods of creating an AdnSensorRotation, depending if it is to be applied on an existing [AdnLocatorRotation](locators) or creating it alongside the sensor.

  - If applying to an already existing AdnLocatorRotation: